jdickie/TEILiteEditor/readme.md

 	the document into TEI-Ann, which then sends the document and parses it such that all of the taxonomies, named authorities, and XML elements are sorted in an efficient 'view' of the text.
+* Need to have 'placeholder' in the bottom that shows the user their place in the XML (Shows context)

 Thoughts on the process of developing a TEI Editor using Ckeditor and TEI-Ann
 ---

 Simple pro/con list:

 * Pros
 	* Very easy-to-use interface
 	* Ready-made CSS files